Imagine being so deep in your work that time flies by without you even noticing.

 One key aspect is the subjective feeling of deep concentration and engagement.
 Individuals often report a heightened focus on the present task, with a sense of clarity that eliminates distractions.

-This intense concentration creates an immersive experience where time seems to pass effortlessly, and individuals lose awareness of their surroundings.
+This intense concentration creates an immersive experience in which time seems to pass effortlessly, and individuals lose awareness of their surroundings.

 Another hallmark is the merging of action and awareness.
 In this optimal state, individuals feel a seamless unity between their actions and the unfolding task.

-There is a sense of control over the activity, as if the person is in flow, effortlessly navigating challenges and obstacles.
+There is a sense of control over the activity, as if the person is in a flow state, effortlessly navigating challenges and obstacles.

 Being in control contributes to a profound sense of satisfaction and accomplishment.